lux-org/lux/doc/source/guide/view.rst

 ********************************
-Specifying View/View Collections
+Specifying Vis/Vis Collections
 ********************************

-:mod:`lux.view.View` objects represents individual visualizations displayed in Lux.
-Lists of views are stored as :mod:`lux.view.ViewCollection` objects.
+:mod:`lux.vis.Vis` objects represents individual visualizations displayed in Lux.
+Lists of views are stored as :mod:`lux.vis.VisCollection` objects.
 Views can either be automatically generated in Lux or defined by the user.

 Basic descriptions